Analyzing Romeo Power (RMO) & Its Rivals

-Romeo Power (NYSE: RMO) is one of 66 publicly-traded companies in the “Motor vehicle parts & accessories” industry, but how does it contrast to its peers?
-We will compare Romeo Power to similar businesses based on the strength of its analyst recommendations, earnings, profitability, risk, valuation, institutional ownership and dividends.
+Romeo Power (NYSE: RMO) is one of 66 publicly-traded companies in the “Motor vehicle parts & accessories” industry, but how does it contrast to its competitors?
+We will compare Romeo Power to related businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.

-This is a summary of current ratings and recommmendations for Romeo Power and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Romeo Power and its competitors, as reported by MarketBeat.com.

 |Sell Ratings